Afro: 1960s and 1970s

-1990s and 2000s
+1990s–present

 The afro saw some resurgence in both the 1990s and the 2000s.
 These afros would take varied forms, some incorporating elements such as braids, beads or twists, as well as various sizes, from close-cropped natural hairstyles all the way to expansive afro wigs.

 Some African Americans who have been known for wearing afros or afro wigs during these two decades include NBA basketball players Ben Wallace, Kobe Bryant, and Michael Beasley, as well as musicians Lauryn Hill, Erykah Badu, Macy Gray, Ludacris, Questlove, Cindy Blackman, Wiz Khalifa, and Lenny Kravitz.
 Beyoncé also donned a large afro wig for her role as Foxxy Cleopatra in the 2002 film Austin Powers in Goldmember.

 On July 3, 2019, California became the first U.S. state to prohibit discrimination over natural hair.
-Governor Gavin Newsom signed the CROWN Act into law, banning employers and schools from discriminating against hairstyles such as afros, braids, twists, and locks.
+Governor Gavin Newsom signed the CROWN Act into law, banning employers and schools from discriminating against hairstyles such as afros, braids, twists, and dreadlocks.
 Likewise, later in 2019 Assembly Bill 07797 became law in New York state; it "prohibits race discrimination based on natural hair or hairstyles."

-Simone Williams holds the biggest afro Guinness record.
-Her afro was 20.5 cm tall, 22.5 cm wide and 1.48 meter in circumference.
-She holds the record since 2020.
+Aevin Dugas from Gonzales, Louisiana, USA, set a new Guinness World Record on 11 September 2022, for the largest female afro, which measures 165 cm (5.41 ft) in circumference, 25 cm (9.84 in) in height, and 26 cm (10.24 in) in width.
+She has broken the Guinness World Record for the largest afro three times, including in 2010 and 2021.
+Dugas says she began growing her afro in 1999 and learned how to style and cut it herself after an unsuccessful trip to a professional hairstylist.
+She states that she broke the record to personally advocate for the beauty of natural hair and to encourage self-love.